djgroen/flare-release/README.md

 Flare is installed simply by copying it to your favorite directory, or by using `git clone`.

+Flare has one dependency, which is the Flee code.
+This code can be accessed at http://www.github.com/djgroen/flee-release.

 ## Testing
 Simply type `python3 test_flare.py`.
 This will run Flare with a default ruleset and the following input files:
 * `test_input_csv/locations.csv` for location data.